rackerlabs/technical-blog/_posts/2018-06-04-lpn-overview-part1.md

 ---
 layout: post
-title: "An overview of LPN and shortcuts to mobile Telnet: Part I"
+title: "An overview of LPN and shortcuts to mobile Telnet: Part 1"
 date: 2018-06-04 00:00
 comments: true
 author: Sharad Kukreja